State-College-Plone/WebServerAuth/README.txt

     WebServerAuth ships with sensible defaults, so you probably won't need to configure it at all.
-But if you do, first navigate to your WebServerAuth instance in the ZMI; it will be in 'your-plone-site/acl_users'.
+But if you do, first navigate to your WebServerAuth instance in the ZMI; it will be at your-plone-site &rarr; acl_users &rarr;
+    web_server_auth.
 The configuration options are as follows:

     Make Plone recognize...